MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 ---
 lab:
-    title: 'Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL'
+    title: 'Search data using Azure AI services AI Search and Azure Cosmos DB for NoSQL'
     module: 'Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services'
 ---

-# Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL
+# Search data using AI Search and Azure Cosmos DB for NoSQL

-Azure Cognitive Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.
+AI Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.

-In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB for NoSQL container and enriches the data using the Azure Cognitive Services Translator functionality.
+In this lab, you will build an AI Search index that automatically indexes data in an Azure Cosmos DB for NoSQL container and enriches the data using the Azure Cognitive Services Translator functionality.

 ## Create an Azure Cosmos DB for NoSQL account